-Getting exercise is key to a long life.
+Don’t wait until tomorrow.
+Get outside and breathe some clean air.
+Getting exercise is key to a long life indeed.

-It might come as a surprise to you, but nearly 70% of people over the age of 100 sleep around 10 hours a day.
-They sleep through the night and also nap during the day, which gives them more energy for the afternoons.
+It might come as a surprise to you, but nearly 70% of the people over the age of 100 sleep around 10 hours a day.
+They sleep through the night and also nap during the day.
+This amount of rest gives them more energy for the afternoons.

-Getting deep, quality sleep is key to maintaining good health and enjoying a strong mind with good cognitive abilities.
-Now tell us, just how many hours of sleep do you usually get a day?
+Getting deep, quality sleep is certainly key in maintaining good health and enjoying a strong mind with good cognitive abilities.
+Now, tell us, just how many hours of sleep do you usually get a night?

-Surround yourself with others who make you happy, people with whom you can laugh and learn from, even travel with.
+Surround yourself with others who make you happy: people you can laugh with, learn from and even travel with.
 This is the time in your life when you need to take stock of your situation and prioritize what’s important to you.